 The benefits of holding claimant sessions in Children Centres

-In Greenwich, JCP Claimant sessions are held at 2 Children’s Centres (Storkway Children’s Centre in Eltham and Mulgrave Children’s Centre in Woolwich) twice a month.
-Lone Parents of pre-school age children are offered an appointment at a Children’s Centre with a Work Coach to discuss their options of starting work / study.
+In Greenwich, JCP Claimant sessions are held at two Children’s Centres (Storkway Children’s Centre in Eltham and Mulgrave Children’s Centre in Woolwich) twice a month.
+Lone Parents of pre-school age children are offered an appointment at a Children’s Centre with a Work Coach to discuss their options of starting work or study.
 The appointments are not compulsory but it is strongly encouraged that the parents attends.
 If the parent does not attend, the Work Coach will contact them over the telephone as an alternative.

 One of the Work Coaches who facilitates these sessions, Janet Gaffney from Woolwich JCP, spoke to me about the benefits of holding these sessions in a Children’s Centre;

 Which type of clients/claimants do you invite to the Children's Centre to meet with you?